dimitrismistriotis/dimitrismistriotis.github.io/_posts/2019-03-02-reading_hacks_1_point_5.md

 then while taking the photo to send to a friend, something like "at least it will count as 2 items towards my reading challenge" crossed briefly my mind.
 Then decided to write this post.
+4. Recommendation engines: Mainly from Amazon but also others.
+After you enter some "data point", which could be items purchased on the platform or just browsing history, each platform can suggest you things that you will most possibly fancy.
+After one suggestion becomes a purchase, then more and recommendations will be generated on the same, when not on similar, topic.
+By definition one might want to expand their knowledge there or keep up to date hence continuing purchasing there.
+Also these options are also a "safe choice".
+This creates the same problem that we have from news sources and social media.
+Soon one will have news only from sources they like living in their ideological vacuum.
+In the same way people get locked in reading books on the same subject.
+This becomes borderline funny in literature genres such as fantasy with people reading things like medieval sword and sorcery with werewolves but not vampires.

 Leaving the over-demand part aside for the time being, it is also alarmingly paired with over-supply, specifically: